 However, not everyone can access a physical store.
 Despite a relatively small population, Oregon ranks inside the top 10 states in terms of area.
 If you don’t have a vehicle or easy access to public transport or want convenience, it is worth shopping for CBD oil online.

 The following five top-rated CBD sellers deliver to Oregon and offer COAs with their products.
 They also use high-quality hemp and ensure every item contains less than 0.3% THC.
 However, you will need to check the lab reports to determine the total THC content if you’re 20 or under.

 Final Thoughts on CBD Oil in Oregon

+Although it is tempting to try and save a little money, we don’t recommend purchasing ‘cheap’ CBD oil.
 There is a stark difference between getting value for money and buying garbage.
 If you choose low-quality CBD oil, it will fail to provide you with the results you crave.
-Also, it will likely mean you immediately discount it as a means of assistance.
+Moreover, it will likely mean you immediately discount it as a means of assistance.

 If you would prefer to use THC, check out our guide on how to get a medical marijuana card in Oregon.
 Of course, all adults aged 21+ can also buy up to an ounce of marijuana.